JKBurrows/ST558-Project-2/Saturday.md

 Note: There are no holidays on Saturday or Sunday because the holiday data has been extracted from the [Washington D.C.
 HR department’s holiday schedule](https://dchr.dc.gov/page/holiday-schedules), which only lists holidays that fall during the work week.
+Accordingly, I have left the *holiday* variable out of the models for Saturday and Sunday.

 ``` r
 getSum(varName = "holiday", colName = "Holiday")